 The mixed BPA in the coffee can lead to a chromosomal error that can ultimately be hazardous at childbearing age for women.
 Due to a chromosomal error in the fetus, pregnant women may suffer from a miscarriage.

-The plastic cups are most often manufactured using polyvinyl chloride(PVC), dioxin material, and vinyl chloride.
-In addition to making the plastic more resilient, these materials are cheaper in the long run.
+Plastic cups are often manufactured using polyvinyl chloride(PVC), dioxin material, and vinyl chloride.
+In addition to making plastic more resilient, these materials are cheaper in the long run.

-But because of its characteristic of breaking the link with the parent material, it contributes to health risk.
-One of the vital chemicals considered to be the first known human carcinogenic substance is vinyl chloride.
+But because of its characteristic of breaking the link with the parent material, it contributes to health risks.
+As a result, vinyl chloride is a vital chemical considered the first known human carcinogenic substance.

 Similarly, formaldehyde components can lead to nasal cancer and leukemia.
 Phthalates are also responsible for acting as the pseudo-human hormone that easily leads to girls’ puberty.
-In later years, it may also lead to developing breast cancer.
+Unfortunately, in later years, it may also lead to developing breast cancer.

-Finally, many human illnesses are remotely related to the practice of drinking coffee in a plastic cup.
+Finally, many human illnesses are remotely related to drinking coffee in a plastic cup.
 These illnesses include mammary gland stimulation, respiratory disorders, diabetes, prostate cancer cell stimulation, etc.

-Thankfully, the harmful plastic elements are easy to get rid of, out of the body’s system.
-It will require you to engage in these practices.
+Thankfully, harmful plastic elements are easily eliminated from the body’s system.
+However, it will require you to engage in these practices.